If you are low on self esteem, I’m pretty sure the answer to this question will be “Yeessss, that’s me!” But let’s test that theory, shall we?…

-The worst feeling was that I couldn’t trust a God that I believed made me “less than.”
+I was raised Christian, but I couldn’t trust a God I believed made me “less than” everyone else.

 Related Post: God’s Love for you: 7 Scriptures and a challenge